Doctor Who: Incidental music

-From the 2005 revival to the 2017 Christmas episode "Twice Upon a Time", all incidental music for the series was composed by Murray Gold and Ben Foster and has been performed by the BBC National Orchestra of Wales from the 2005 Christmas episode "The Christmas Invasion" onwards.
+From the 2005 revival to the 2017 Christmas episode "Twice Upon a Time", all incidental music for the series was composed by Murray Gold and has been performed by the BBC National Orchestra of Wales from the 2005 Christmas episode "The Christmas Invasion" onwards.
 A concert featuring the orchestra performing music from the first two series took place on 19 November 2006 to raise money for Children in Need.
 David Tennant hosted the event, introducing the different sections of the concert.
 Murray Gold and Russell T Davies answered questions during the interval, and Daleks and Cybermen appeared whilst music from their stories was played.
 The concert aired on BBCi on Christmas Day 2006.
 A Doctor Who Prom was celebrated on 27 July 2008 in the Royal Albert Hall as part of the annual BBC Proms.
 The BBC Philharmonic and the London Philharmonic Choir performed Murray Gold's compositions for the series, conducted by Ben Foster, as well as a selection of classics based on the theme of space and time.
 The event was presented by Freema Agyeman and guest-presented by various other stars of the show with numerous monsters participating in the proceedings.
 It also featured the specially filmed mini-episode "Music of the Spheres", written by Russell T Davies and starring David Tennant.

-Six soundtracks have been released since 2005.
-The first featured tracks from the first two series, the second and third featured music from the third and fourth series respectively.
-The fourth was released on 4 October 2010 as a two-disc special edition and contained music from the 2008–2010 specials (The Next Doctor to "End of Time Part 2").
-The soundtrack for Series 5 was released on 8 November 2010.
-In February 2011, a soundtrack was released for the 2010 Christmas special "A Christmas Carol", and in December 2011, the soundtrack for Series 6 was released, both by Silva Screen Records.
+Further Doctor Who Proms, primarily focused on Gold's compositions, were held at the Albert Hall in 2010 (presented by Karen Gillan and Arthur Darvill), 2013 (presented by Neve McIntosh and Dan Starkey), and 2024 (presented by previous guest presenter Catherine Tate).
+The 2024 Prom was conducted and orchestrated by Alastair King.

+On 26 June 2018, producer Chris Chibnall announced that the musical score for series 11 would be provided by Royal Birmingham Conservatoire alumnus Segun Akinola.
+His approach was described as more subtle and "understated" than Gold's work by critics, and Akinola remained composer throughout Chibnall's tenure, scoring all of the Thirteenth Doctor's episodes.

+When Davies returned to produce the show in 2023, he rehired Gold to work on the series for the 60th anniversary episodes and continuing into the Fifteenth Doctor's tenure.
+Gold made a cameo in the 2024 episode "The Devil's Chord".